Will Smith Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective nine K/9, which ranks 12th in MLB.
+- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 12th in the league.

-- The Padres have a 3.75 team ERA that ranks No. 1 among all MLB pitching staffs.
+- The Padres have a 3.75 team ERA that leads all league pitching staffs.

-- Padres pitchers combine to allow the sixth-fewest home runs in baseball (120 total, 1.1 per game).
+- Padres pitchers combine to surrender 121 home runs (1.1 per game), the sixth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.